-Tepperman has a BA in English from Yale, an MA in law from Oxford, and an LLM in law from New York University.
-He is vice chairman of the Halifax International Security Forum, a member of the Council on Foreign Relations, and a fellow of the New York Institute of Humanities.
-Born and raised in Canada, he now lives in Brooklyn with his wife and their three kids.
+Tepperman has a BA in English from Yale, an MA in jurisprudence from Oxford, and an LLM in law from New York University.
+He is a member of the Council on Foreign Relations and is a Fellow of the New York Institute of Humanities.